-Chocolate ganache meringue torte is one of my favorite tortes out there.
+Chocolate ganache meringue cake is one of my favorite dessert recipes out there.
 Easy to make, delicate and elegant, this cake is definitely a good choice for any romantic dinner, birthday or other celebrations.

-However, this torte is made with layers of meringue and layers of chocolate ganache.
-Each meringue layer is baked separately.
 The chocolate ganache is made with high-quality chocolate.
-After the layers are baked, the torte is filled with the chocolate ganache and decorated.
+After the layers of meringue are baked, the cake is filled with the chocolate ganache and decorated.
 Pretty easy, if you ask me.

-How to make the chocolate ganache meringue torte:
+How to make the chocolate ganache meringue cake:

 The meringue layers: